‘Legends Of Tomorrow’: Who’s Captain Of The Waverider With Return Of Rip Hunter?

 ‘Legends of Tomorrow’ and Captain Rip

-Of course, in the real world all of this was a consequence of the fact that the actor Arthur Darvill – who plays Rip Hunter on the show – had other commitments outside of Legends of Tomorrow, which meant he couldn’t appear for much of this second season of the show.
+Of course, in the real world, all of this was a consequence of the fact that the actor Arthur Darvill – who plays Rip Hunter on the show – had other commitments outside of Legends of Tomorrow, which meant he couldn’t appear for much of this second season of the show.

 #LegendsOfTomorrow “Moonshot” Preview Trailer & Screencaps https://t.co/8AjAhfS7JZ pic.twitter.com/5bOeMpJKFM